• Skip to primary navigation

 What if you don’t have filters, cheesecloth, or something to make a coffee-bag with?
 Not a problem.
 Just put your grounds straight into the mug!
 I’m not crazy, hear me out.

-This method follows on from the ancient method of using a Turkish coffee pot.
-With a Turkish coffee pot, you would brew your coffee up in this little pot, let the grounds settle to the bottom and gently pour the coffee out into something else leaving the grounds in the pot.
+This method follows the ancient method of using a Turkish coffee pot.
+With a Turkish coffee pot, you would brew your coffee up in this little pot, let the grounds settle to the bottom, and gently pour the coffee out into something else leaving the grounds in the pot.

 I’m not saying you need a Turkish coffee pot.
 You can use a regular mug or something like a jug that will pour well.

-Heat some water up in a mug or jug, just like I described above, dump your grounds in it.
-Let them settle.
-Pour your brewed coffee into another mug.
-Done.
+1. Heat some water to the desired temperature up in a mug or jug, just like I described above

 Making Lots?
 Use a Jug